Blog

 Let me be clear about something.

-These tools are powerful.
+While these tools are powerful.
 They are not perfect.

 We use AI to generate analysis input, but we review and improve it.
 We test.
 We evaluate results.
 We adjust.
 We validate through statistically meaningful sampling.